Skip to the content Skip to the main menu

 • Zoo, or the letter Z, just after Zionism

-In 2021, FAST won the Silver Lion at the Venice Architecture Biennale for their collaborative work: Border Ecologies and the Gaza Strip.
-Watermelon, Sardines, Crabs, Sand, and Sediment.
+In 2021, FAST was awarded the Silver Lion at the Venice Architecture Biennale for Border Ecologies and the Gaza Strip: Watermelon, Sardines, Crabs, Sand, and Sediment, the subject of our forthcoming book with MACK.

 Contact: info[at]seamlessterritory.org